-Sovereign Gold Bond Scheme 2019-20 – Eligibility, Interest, Taxation
+Sovereign Gold Bond Scheme 2-6 March 2020 – Eligibility, Interest

 Sovereign Gold Bond 2019-20 – Government Announces Gold Bond Scheme: Resident entities like individuals, trusts, universities and charitable institutions are eligible to purchase gold bonds.
 The Government of India will be launching the Sovereign Gold Bonds Scheme soon.
 As investors will get returns that are linked to gold price, the scheme is expected to offer the same benefits as physical gold.
 They can be used as collateral for loans and can be sold or traded on stock exchanges.